Beyond Mapping

 From an application developer’s perspective the floodgates had opened.
 From an end user’s perspective, however, a

-key element still was missing—the gigabytes of data demanded in practical
+key element still was missing—the gigabytes of data demanded by practical

 applications.
 Once again